AVSystem/developer-zone/docs/Cloud_integrations/Azure_IoT/Azure_IoT_Hub/Device_operations/Upgrading_firmware.md

 ## Prerequisites

- - At least one [synchronized](../Synchronize_devices_with_Azure_IoT_Hub) {{ short_name }} - Azure IoT Hub device.
+ - At least one [synchronized](../Synchronize_devices_with_Azure_IoT_Hub) {{ coiote_short_name }} - Azure IoT Hub device.
- - A firmware file hosted on an HTTP server that is reachable by the {{ short_name }} server.
+ - A firmware file hosted on an HTTP server that is reachable by the {{ coiote_short_name }} server.

 !!! note
-     In this stage of integration, no authentication method is supported for this endpoint - it is required that the firmware is publicly available (or hosted in a private network but with access granted for the {{ short_name }} server).
+     In this stage of integration, no authentication method is supported for this endpoint - it is required that the firmware is publicly available (or hosted in a private network but with access granted for the {{ coiote_short_name }} server).

 ## Scheduling a firmware upgrade

 ### Introduction

-The process of upgrading device firmware for Azure IoT Hub devices synchronized with {{ short_name }} is based on two main elements: the Azure Direct Method mechanism and the {{ short_name }} Firmware Upgrade task.
+The process of upgrading device firmware for Azure IoT Hub devices synchronized with {{ coiote_short_name }} is based on two main elements: the Azure Direct Method mechanism and the {{ coiote_short_name }} Firmware Upgrade task.
-In the process, the Azure *scheduleFirmwareUpdate* direct method is invoked, enabling the {{ short_name }} to download the specified firmware file and add it to its resources.
-Then, an XML task is scheduled in {{ short_name }} and the upgrade is performed on the device.
+In the process, the Azure *scheduleFirmwareUpdate* direct method is invoked, enabling the {{ coiote_short_name }} to download the specified firmware file and add it to its resources.
+Then, an XML task is scheduled in {{ coiote_short_name }} and the upgrade is performed on the device.

 !!! info
     For firmware file recognition in Coiote, global identifiers are used.
 This means that it is recommended to name your firmware files using the format: yourdomainName + randomized value.
-If the same firmware file name is used again, then {{ short_name }} will be able to utilize the once downloaded resource without the need to download it again.
+If the same firmware file name is used again, then {{ coiote_short_name }} will be able to utilize the once downloaded resource without the need to download it again.

 ### Step 1: Invoking the Azure *scheduleFirmwareUpdate* direct method